lorenzo-morelli/Eriantys/deliveries/protocol_documentation.md

 interacting with the terminal
 - A “response” message, from a client to the server.

-The following IFML diagram describes the client architecture as an event-based finite state machine.
+The following IFML diagram describes the client architecture as an event-driven finite state machine.

 <img src="ClientController.jpg">